mohankku/mohankku.github.io/physics.md

     <strong>Skin</strong> and wave — no clicking needed.
 Lift the ball above the dashed
     <strong>drop line</strong> to release it from that height.
 Keep your hand below the line
     to keep holding.
 Hanging a blue sheet behind you?
 Tick <strong>Blue backdrop</strong> and the tracker will ignore it.
+If the ball sticks to the wrong thing, tick <strong>Tracker view</strong> to see the match dots — green where the tracker looks.
+Keep faces and bare arms out of frame: the lock prefers your hand but a face is a bigger target.
 Release (or Space) also works from anywhere.</p>
     <div class="phys-controls">
       <div class="phys-field">Hand color
         <div class="swatch-row">